-Projected enrollment for the 2016-17 school year includes a 4.4 percent growth (about 648 students) and over the next ten years through FY 2026, enrollment growth is projected to increase to approximately 18,860 students, or a total growth of 28.0 percent compared to our current level.
+Projected enrollment for the 2017-18 school year includes a 2.8 percent growth (about 418 students) and over the next ten years through FY 2027, enrollment growth is projected to increase to approximately 17,755 students, or a total growth of 14.4 percent compared to our current level.
 ACPS has maintained smaller class sizes for an enhanced learning environment for students.
 Class size caps - 22 for kindergarten, 24 for grades 1 and 2, and 26 for grades 3 to 5 in elementary schools, remain competitive with other school divisions in Northern Virginia.

 The significant capacity needs that face ACPS require additional resources of space and staff to serve the needs of students.
-Planning for a new Patrick Henry K-8 school, to replace the current K-5 elementary school, is underway.
+Construction on a new Patrick Henry K-8 school, to replace the current K-5 elementary school, is underway.
+A six-story office building and garage was purchased in the West End of Alexandria and construction is underway to convert this building into a new elementary school to open in FY 2019.
 Division-wide capacity solutions are currently under consideration, with particular focus on secondary school capacity.
 Achieving the capacity to serve our growing population of students is a challenge that provides significant spending pressure on our capital projects budget.

 ACPS' growing student population continues to reflect very diverse demographics and special needs.
-Our students represent 127 different countries and speak 115 native languages.
-The enrollment in the English Language Learners (ELL) program represents 28.4 percent of total student population for FY 2015 and is one of the highest percentage of students receiving ELL services in the Northern Virginia school divisions.
-The proportion of our students participating in the free and reduced-price meal program in FY 2009 was 52.3 percent and this has increased in FY 2016 to 58.8 percent, which is the highest percentage of the Northern Virginia school divisions.
-This is significantly different than the general Alexandria City population, which has only 7.8 percent of the population living under the poverty line based on the U.S. Census Bureau, 2011-2013, data.
+Our students represent 134 different countries and speak 113 native languages.
+The enrollment in the English Learner (EL) program represents 29.3 percent of total student population for FY 2017 and is one of the highest percentage of students receiving EL services in the Northern Virginia school divisions.
+The proportion of our students participating in the free and reduced-price meal program in FY 2010 was 54.5 percent and this has increased in FY 2017 to 59.4 percent, which is the highest percentage of the Northern Virginia school divisions.
+This is significantly different than the general Alexandria City population, which has only 9.0 percent of the population living under the poverty line based on the U.S. Census Bureau, 2015 data.